The Mind Us Project is a series of initiatives focused on supporting the mental wellbeing of Black African and Caribbean medical students and doctors.

 To provide access to supportive therapy services to those who have been personally affected by COVID-19.

 To decrease the impact of COVID-19 on career progression by increasing the awareness of opportunities and activities for academic success.

 To develop long-lasting professional relations and increase social support.

-Melanin Medics was funded by the British Medical Association through BMA Giving to pioneer the launch of an innovative development programme which incorporates the NICE Stepped Care Model for provision of psychological interventions and The Mind Us Intervention Model designed and facilitated by Melanin Medics .
+Melanin Medics was funded by the British Medical Association through BMA Giving to deliver the Mind Us Project.

 The Enrichment Programme